Email privacy: Email from home/personal accounts

+Mental healthcare

+Mental healthcare professionals frequently use email for scheduling appointments and delivering treatments, offering benefits such as permanence and spontaneity compared to oral conversations.
+However, communicating Protected Health Information (PHI) via email poses risks due to vulnerabilities in email systems and the potential for unintended breaches.
+Providers have less control over third-party email systems, increasing the likelihood of confidentiality breaches through human error, malicious acts, or phishing attacks.

 Global surveillance

 From the documents leaked by ex-NSA contractor Edward Snowden, it became well known that various governments have been running programs to tap all kinds of communication at massive scales, including email.
 While the legality of this is still under question, it is clear that the email of citizens with no ties to a terrorist organization have been intercepted and stored.
 Whistleblower and former National Security Agency (NSA) employee William Binney has reported that the NSA has collected over 20 trillion communications via interception, including many email communications, representing one aspect of the NSA warrantless surveillance controversy.

-A lawsuit filed by the American Civil Liberties Union and other organizations alleges that Verizon illegally gave the US government unrestricted access to its entire Internet traffic without a warrant and that AT&T had a similar arrangement with the National Security Agency.
+A lawsuit filed by the American Civil Liberties Union and other organizations alleges that Verizon unlawfully gave the US government unrestricted access to its entire Internet traffic without a warrant and that AT&T had a similar arrangement with the National Security Agency.
 While the FBI and NSA maintain that all their activities were and are legal, Congress passed the FISA Amendments Act of 2008 (FAA) granting AT&T and Verizon immunity from prosecution.